Why Hunger Rivals Bombs as the Biggest Danger in Yemen

-(Bloomberg) -- In Yemen, awar almost four years old has produced what United Nations officials call “the worst man-made humanitarian crisis of our time.”
+(Bloomberg) -- In Yemen, a four-year war has produced what United Nations officials call “the worst man-made humanitarian crisis of our time.”
 Markets, hospitals and other civilian sites have been repeatedly attacked.
 Disease and hunger rival bombs and gunfire as the biggest dangers to ordinary people.
-Yemen was already the poorest country in the Middle East; the war has it headedtoward famine.
+Yemen was already the poorest country in the Middle East; the war has it headed toward famine.
 A UN-mandated investigation concluded that all the major parties to the conflict, especially a Saudi Arabian-led coalition and the Yemeni government it backs, have shown a disregard for civilian life possibly amounting to war crimes.
-Western governments that support the coalition have come under increasing pressure to withdraw it.
-The U.S. Senate passed a symbolic resolution Dec.
-13 to withdraw American backing.
+Western governments that support the coalition have come under increasing pressure to desist.
+The U.S. Senate voted March 13 to withdraw American backing.
 U.S. President Donald Trump has threatened a veto.

 1. Who’s fighting whom?